omdevteam/om/docs/html/_sources/documentation_configuration_file.rst.txt

 The parameters in the configuration file are divided into groups ('Tables' in TOML parlance).
 Each group contains a set of parameters that are related to each other (for example, because they apply to the same OnDA algorithm, or because they control the same feature of the monitor).
+For example:

 .. code-block:: ini